gunnarfandrich/Sentinel/docs/Orin_Flashing.md

 flashing a Jetson due to its lack in storage capacity.

 ### Required Hardware

-Jetson Nano Developer Kit (variants are listed below)
+* A variant of the Jetson Orin Nano, or a variant of the older Jetson Nano (variants are listed below)

+Jetson Orin Nano Developer Kit
+* Dev-22098
+  * 8gb Model, without EMMC.
+Requires an NVME storage device to be installed.
+Alternatively use a USB or SD Card, though these devices will be extremely slow and will face extremely flash degredation in comparison to an NVME and are not recommended.

+* Jetson Nano Developer Kit
-• P3448-0003
+* P3448-0003
-◦ 2GB model, without EMMC.
+  * 2GB model, without EMMC.
 Requires an SD card for the OS to be installed to.
-• P3448-0000
+* P3448-0000
-◦ 4GB model, without EMMC.
+  * 4GB model, without EMMC.
 Requires an SD card for the OS to be installed to.
-• P3448-0002
+* P3448-0002
-◦ 4GB model, with 16GB EMMC.
+  * 4GB model, with 16GB EMMC.
 Does NOT require an SD card.

-Standard Computer Jumper
+* Standard Computer Jumper
 • These can be borrowed from an old computer motherboard you may have laying around.
 ◦ NOTE: A Female to Female breadboard wire will work in a